cloud66/help-old/_posts/igor/intro.md

+---
+layout: post
+template: one-col
+title:  "What is ChatOps"
+date:   2036-12-24 10:51:22
+cloud66_text: "What is ChatOps"
+cloud66_sticky: true
+categories: igor
+lead: Manage your stacks from Slack with ChatOps
+search-tags: ['slack','chatops','igor']
+tags: ['']
+---

 # Cloud 66 ChatOps
 ChatOps is an open source Slack-bot, build by [Cloud 66](http://www.cloud66.com/?utm_source=gh&utm_medium=ghp&utm_campaign=robochat).
 It is your very own personal-assistant that operates on your stacks directly from the Slack chat window.
 Now, you can display the state of your stacks, deploy them and cancel them with simple commands such as `list` , `deploy` and `cancel`.